brimdata/zed/docs/zed/README.md

 While each object is sorted before it is written, the collection of objects is generally not sorted.

-Each load opertion creates a single commit object, which inlcudes:
+Each load operation creates a single commit object, which inlcudes:
 * an author and message string,
 * a timestamp computed by the server, and
 * an optional metadata field of any ZSON type.